swildeman/AudioFrequencyMeter_ArduinoUNO/README.md

 # Real-time Audio Frequency Meter (Arduino UNO)

 Uses inbuilt Arduino (UNO) Analog Comparator (pin 6/7) to monitor sound frequencies in real time (by detecting sound zero crossings).
-A small external circuit (three resistors) is needed to create hysteresis in the detection threshold, making it robust against noise.
+A small external circuit (four resistors) is needed to create hysteresis in the detection threshold, making it robust against noise.

 A moving average of the detected sound periods can computed to smooth the signal (default window size = 16 periods), but this can also be turned off (when a very quick response time is needed).